Actively Recruiting

 - Male sex

-- Age at screening between 24 hours and 7 months
+- Age between 24 hours and 7 months at screening

 - Weight between 3.5 kg and 13.5 kg at screening

-- Has received age-appropriate vaccinations
+- Received age-appropriate vaccinations

-- Genetically confirmed OTC deficiency or same OTC variant as a family member with severe neonatal OTC deficiency
+- Genetically confirmed OTC deficiency or same OTC gene variant as a family member with severe neonatal OTC deficiency

 - Parent or legal representative able to understand and sign informed consent